No. You have no obligation to reciprocate with the person you transact with, and in fact we advise against it.

-Sharebay seeks to facilitate alternative ways of doing business and getting resources outside the traditional trade model.
-Trade demands that you exchange like for like with the person you trade with.
-This is not always easy and can be limiting.
-Sharebay employs an ‘implicit trading’ model, where, because you are part of a larger community of sharers, your acts of generosity are reciprocated across the community over time instead of directly with the giver.
+Sharebay provides an alternative way of doing business and getting resources outside the traditional trade model.
+Trade demands that you exchange like-for-like with the person you trade with - which is not always easy and can be limiting.
+Sharebay uses an implicit trading model, where, acts of generosity are reciprocated across the community over time instead of directly with the giver.

 Sharebay operates on reputation.
 Every time you complete a transaction, it gets added to the Public Transaction Record.
 The transaction record just shows who gave, who got, what they got and when they got it.
 This record is important to help users gain site reputation, and help users make informed decisions about who they deal with on the site.
 You can see the Public Transaction Record of a specific user by clicking on the green/red arrow scores displayed under the name in their profile or listing.

-Every user also has a Personal Transaction Record where they can see the status of all their previous transactions, including pending and cancelled transactions.
-This record only visible to you.
+Every member also has a private Transaction Record where they can view all their current and previous transactions.
+(This record is only visible to you)